LandRegistry/digital-street-3d-ui/README.md

 - Remove the references to GOV.UK from `flask_skeleton_ui/templates/layout.html` and implement your own base layout template.
 - Remove `govuk-elements-sass`, `govuk_frontend_toolkit`, `govuk_template_jinja` and `land-registry-elements` from `package.json` and regenerate your `package-lock.json`
 - Remove `govuk-elements-jinja-macros` and `land-registry-elements` dependencies from `pipcompilewrapper.sh`
+- Tweak the Content-Security-Policy to suit your new needs

 ### Using the GOV.UK toolkit on a non service.gov.uk domain